LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods/Constructor.md

 ### Invoking a Constructor with Parameters
-Suppose a class contains constructors with parameters.
+A class may contain constructors with parameters, called parameterized constructors.

 The syntax to invoke a constructor with a parameter is: className classObjectName(argument1, argument2, ...);

 in which argument1, argument2, and so on are either a variable or an expression.